avalen2022/avalen2022.github.io/_posts/2025-11-22-P4-Autonomous-loading-robot.markdown

 The robot relies on a map image of the warehouse.
 Several transformations are applied:

-1. **Map Inflation**: Obstacles are expanded by the robot radius to ensure safe navigation.
+1. **Map Inflation**: Obstacles are expanded by the robot radius to ensure safe navigation, if it's necessary.
 2. **Numpy Adaptation**: The map is converted to numerical arrays for easy computation, where free space and obstacles are encoded with distinct intensity values.
 3. **Coordinate Transformations**: Functions convert between **world coordinates** and **map pixels**, enabling accurate collision checks and path visualization.